Russo-Ukrainian war: Russian campaigns and Ukrainian Kursk offensive (2023–present)

 Between December 2023 and May 2024, Russia was assessed to have increased its drone and missile attacks, firing harder-to-hit weapons, such as ballistic missiles.
-By the same measure, Ukraine forces were seen to be low on ammunition, particularly the Patriot systems that have been "its best defense against such attacks".
+By the same measure, Ukraine's forces were seen to be low on ammunition, particularly the Patriot systems that have been "its best defense against such attacks."

-In August 2024, the Ukrainian Armed Forces launched an incursion into Russia's Kursk Oblast and, as reported by the Ukrainian side, in a few days captured an area of up to 350 square kilometers.
+In August 2024, the Ukrainian Armed Forces launched an incursion into Russia's Kursk Oblast and, as reported by the Ukrainian side, in a few days captured an area of up to 350 square kilometres.
 By 19 August, Ukraine had captured hundreds of Russian soldiers during the incursion.

 In late October 2024, the US said it had seen evidence that North Korea had sent 3,000 soldiers to Russia for possible deployment to Ukraine.
 On 28 October, NATO chief Mark Rutte confirmed earlier Ukrainian intelligence that North Korean troops had been deployed to Kursk Oblast, and the Pentagon reported an increased number of 10,000 North Korean soldiers sent to train in Russia and fight in the war.
 On 13 November, both the US and South Korea confirmed that North Korean troops had begun engaging in combat against Ukrainian forces in the Kursk region.
-On 26 April 2025, Russia officially confirmed the participation of North Korean troops, noting their ″significant assistance″ to the Russian military in Kursk, which on the same day Russia claimed to have retaken.
+On 26 April 2025, Russia officially confirmed the participation of North Korean troops, noting their "significant assistance" to the Russian military in Kursk, which on the same day Russia claimed to have retaken.
+In July 2026, Zelenskyy replaced Oleksandr Syrskyi with Mykhailo Drapatyi amidst a Ukrainian military leadership crisis and protests demanding the reinstatement of Mykhailo Fedorov as Minister of Defence and the removal of Syrskyi.